 - Roughness: 65

-If you are curious just how much difference all this fiddling made, take a look at the following comparison.
-The “Before” image is the basic conversion to B&W by desaturating each colour individually using the HSL Tab; the “After” image is our final result:
+If you are curious about just how much difference all this fiddling made, take a look at the following comparison.
+The “Before” image is the basic conversion to B&W by desaturating each color individually using the HSL Tab; the “After” image is our final result:

 Whether you like the conversion or not, even whether you like the portrait itself does not matter.
 With this article, I did my best to show you how several of Lightroom’s tools can be used in conjunction to come up with a high-contrast B&W conversion.
 Hopefully, I managed to teach you something.
 More than that, I hope I managed to inspire you a little bit to try and work on those B&W looks on your own.
 As always with post-processing, a lot of experimenting happened “behind the curtains” before I settled down with the numbers and choices that you saw described.
 And do you know why?
 Because there is no one way to do a good high-contrast B&W conversion.
 There just isn’t.
 In fact, I’ve worked on this photograph before and having started from scratch for this article, I came up with a final image that is slightly, yet noticeably different from my first try.